Janarthanan58/Janarthanan58/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently looking jobs in NGS data Analyst
+- 🔭 I’m currently looking for a job in NGS data Analyst
 - 💻 Experience in Transcriptomic Analysis in RCC